Accessible Web Content and Digital Documents Checklist

 Details

-There are many accessibility guidelines, but following are some basic steps that can be taken to ensure digital content is accessible on the web.
+Following are some basic steps that can be taken to ensure digital content is accessible on the web.
+These tips also apply to documents and PDFs.

-• Use short, descriptive file names and titles that describe the purpose of the content.
+• Use short, descriptive file names, page titles, and headings that describe the purpose of the content.

-• Use a clear and consistent heading structure, followed by relevant content, to organize content (Note: do not skip headings, ie: H1, then H3):
+• Use a clear and consistent heading structure (H1 → H2 → H3), followed by relevant content, to organize content.

 • Heading 1